CatherineGracey/tic_tac_toe/readme.md

 6. Use **LocalStorage** or **SessionStorage** to persist data locally to allow games to continue after page refresh or loss of internet connectivity
 7. Be creative!
 Bend the rules and give it a twist!

-Because the bonus tasks were for extra credit and not part of the core requirements, I decided to develop my app in a different direction to the one suggested.
+Because the bonus tasks were for extra credit and not part of the core requirements, I decided to include some features but otherwise develop my app in a different direction to the one suggested.

+####Included Suggested Features
+I liked the idea of keeping track of mutliple games, so I added a counter that displays above the board (suggestion 2).

+####Included Additional Features